 Amniotic band sequenceAmniotic band syndrome; Amniotic constriction bands; Constriction band syndrome; ABS; Limb-body wall complex; Constriction rings; Body wall defect

-Amniotic band sequence (ABS) is a group of rare birth defects that are thought to result when strands of the amniotic sac detach and wrap around parts of the baby in the womb.
-The defects may affect the face, arms, legs, fingers, or toes.
+Amniotic band sequence (ABS) is a group of rare birth defects that are thought to occur when strands of the amniotic sac detach and wrap around parts of the baby in the womb.
+The defects may affect the abdomen or chest as well as the face, arms, legs, fingers, or toes.

 Amniotic bands are thought to be caused by damage to a part of the placenta called the amnion (or amniotic membrane).
 The placenta carries blood to a baby still growing in the womb.
 Damage to the placenta can prevent normal growth and development.